 Benedict Cumberbatch biography

 Benedict Cumberbatch, born in London in 1976, is a British screen actor best known for his role in the BBC television show Sherlock.
-He has also appeared in Hollywood films such as Tinker Tailor Soldier Spy, War Horse and The Hobbit, and stars as the villain in Star Trek: Into the Darkness.
+He has also appeared in Hollywood films such as Tinker Tailor Soldier Spy, War Horse and The Hobbit.
+In 2013, Cumberbatch starred as the villain in Star Trek: Into the Darkness.
 He has won several stage and screen acting awards.

 Hailing from London, Benedict Cumberbatch was born with theater in his blood.
 His parents, Timothy Carlton and Wanda Ventham, were well-known television actors when they had their son on July 19, 1976.
 Despite their success, they tried to steer young Benedict away from the stage and sent him to Harrow public school, where he had been awarded an arts scholarship.